Credit Card Interchange Rates: What You Need to Know About Payment Processing Fees

 Although there is an industry average for interchange rates, your credit card companies’ interchange rates can also fluctuate depending on factors such as:

-• whether your credit card has a rewards program
+- whether your customer’s card type has a rewards program

-• whether the card is swiped or manually entered.
+- whether the card is swiped or manually entered (card present vs card-not-present)

 The National Retail Federation reports, “Swipe fees for credit card transactions vary by purchase amount, but they average 2 percent of the total.
 Federal law caps debit card swipe fees at 21 cents per transaction.”